cj2001/nodes2021_kg_workshop/README.md

 You might find it convenient to have two different databases, one for each method.
 In order to achieve this, edit lines 8 and 9 in `docker-compose.yml` to reflect that (i.e. make a different directory for each graph).
 You might find this helpful if, like me, you screw up one and don't want to recreate the other.  :)

+### Another note on the location of the database files

+The first time you run this container from the repo, the permissions on `data/` will be changed to root.
+This means that all subsequent runnings of `docker-compose` will need to be executed by `sudo`.
+However, this also will change the directory forwarding in the `.yml` file at line 8 since `$HOME` will change from your personal login to `root`.
+To adjust for this, you can explicitly change `$HOME` to a hard-coded path or you can leave it and find your database backups at `/root/graph_data/`.

 ## Useful links

 - [Docker for Data Science -- A Step by Step Guide](https://towardsdatascience.com/docker-for-data-science-a-step-by-step-guide-1e5f7f3baf8e)